freeCodeCamp/guide/src/pages/articles/miscellaneous/cloning-all-remote-branches-in-git/index.md

 ---
-title: Cloning All Remote Branches In Git
+title: Cloning All Remote Branches in Git
 ---
 To clone a remote git repository, enter the following into the terminal: